Skip navigation

 • if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking daridorexant.

-• you should know that daridorexant may cause drowsiness, decreased mental alertness, and problems with coordination the day after you take it, and these effects may last several days after stopping the medication.
+• you should know that daridorexant may cause drowsiness, decreased mental alertness, and coordination problems the day after you take it, and these effects may last several days after stopping the medication.
 This may increase the risk of falls that can cause serious injury, especially if you are elderly.
 Daridorexant may also impair your driving skills and increase the risk of falling asleep while driving.
 Your ability to drive or operate machinery the day after you take daridorexant may be impaired even if you feel fully awake.
 Do not drive a car, operate machinery, or do any dangerous activity within 7 hours of taking daridorexant and until you feel fully awake.
 Talk to your doctor about the risks of driving or operating machinery after taking daridorexant.

 • do not drink alcohol while you are taking daridorexant.
 Alcohol can make the side effects from daridorexant worse.